Cesar Chavez (journalist): Government service

-Under the Marcos administration
+Presidential Communications Office (2023—2025)

-On December 6, 2023, Chavez was appointed by President Bongbong Marcos to be the presidential assistant for strategic communications under the Presidential Communications Development and Strategic Planning Office.
-Before his appointment as assistant, he was first offered to be the Press Secretary after the resignation of lawyer and blogger Trixie Cruz-Angeles.
+On December 6, 2023, Chavez was appointed by President Bongbong Marcos to be the Senior Undersecretary for Strategic Communications under the Presidential Communications Office.
+Before his appointment as Senior Undersecretary, he was first offered to be the Press Secretary after the resignation of lawyer and blogger Trixie Cruz-Angeles.

-Chavez faced rebuke when he posted on social media a supposed presidential proclamation declaring December 22, 2024 as a half-working day; later in the day, after it was disseminated by other government agencies, it was disowned by the communications office.
-Chavez apologized as he posted content that was not verified by him.

-On September 5, 2024, Cheloy Garafil stepped down as the Secretary of the Presidential Communications Office for her appointment as the Chairperson and Resident Representative of the Manila Economic and Cultural Office.
+On September 5, 2024, Cheloy Garafil stepped down as the Secretary of the Presidential Communications Office for her appointment as the chairperson and Resident Representative of the Manila Economic and Cultural Office.
 Chavez was then appointed as Acting Secretary of the Presidential Communications Office after subsequent changes were made in the palace press office.

-On February 20, 2025, he announced his resignation, effective "February 28, 2025, or anytime earlier when my replacement is appointed."
-Chavez didn't mention the cause of his resignation, although he said that "I have fallen short of what was expected of me."
+On February 20, 2025, he announced his resignation officially stepping down on February 28, 2025, Chavez didn't mention the cause of his resignation, although he said that "I have fallen short of what was expected of me."
+On February 24, 2025, Jay Ruiz, a veteran broadcaster and journalist succeeded him as Ad Interim Secretary.

-Return to Manila as Chief of Staff
+Return to Manila as Chief of Staff (2025—present)

-Chavez expect to return as Chief of Staff of the Office of the Mayor under Mayor Isko Moreno.
+Chavez return as Chief of Staff of the Office of the Mayor under Mayor Isko Moreno on June 30, 2025.